koenrane/KR-new-site/content/attainable-utility-preservation-empirical-results.md

 # Conservative Agency in Gridworlds

 Let's start with the known and the easy: avoiding side effects[^1] in the small [AI safety gridworlds](https://github.com/side-grids/ai-safety-gridworlds) (for the full writeup on these experiments, see [_Conservative Agency_](https://arxiv.org/abs/1902.09725)).
-The point isn't to get too into the weeds, but rather to see how the weeds still add up to the normalcy predicted by our AU landscape reasoning.
+The point isn't to get too into the weeds, but rather to see how the weeds still add up to the normality predicted by our AU landscape reasoning.

 In the following MDP levels, the agent can move in the cardinal directions or do nothing ($\varnothing$ ).
 We give the agent a reward function $R$ which partially encodes what we want, and also an auxiliary reward function $R_\text{aux}$ whose attainable utility agent tries to preserve.
 The AUP reward for taking action $a$ in state $s$ is